Sujit-O/pykg2vec/docs/source/start.rst

 as far as possible to rapidly test the algorithms against different dataset.
 We emphasize that in the beginning, we will not be focusing in run-time performance.
 However, in the future, may provide faster implementation of each of the algorithms.
+..
 We encourage installing the tensorflow-gpu version for optimal usage.

 For optimal usage we suggest to install the library with python3.6.

 You will need following to be installed for the pykg2vec library:

-* tensorflow==`<version suitable for your workspace>`
+* pytorch_>= 1.5
 * networkx>=2.2
 * setuptools>=40.8.0
 * matplotlib>=3.0.3